sscafi/pyKinamatics/README.md

 ## Overview

 The Improved Kinematics Simulator is a Python-based application that provides a graphical user interface for simulating and visualizing projectile motion.
-This tool is designed to help students and educators explore the principles of kinematics in a user-friendly environment.
+This tool is designed to help students and educators explore the principles of kinematics in a user-friendly environment..

 ## Features